drs22Col/PythonFinalProject/README.md

 3. The tools: What computational tools will you use to solve the task?

 First I need to convert the data into a format that is readable with one of the many tools available online.
-Then I will use Pandas, and Folium to make choropleth maps.
-DASH might also come in handy, and other software too once I get into the project more.
+Then I will use Pandaso to organize the data, and perhaps to filter it in certain ways, and Folium to make choropleth maps.
+DASH might also come in handy.
+The code will be organized in a python library.

 4. The novelty: Why is this novel?